neteler/PDAL/doc/tutorial/zonal_statistics.rst

 the statistics are computed.

 To do this some lines of Python code are required.
-The first step is to define the statistics to calculate, most of them are already present in `numpy`_, if you are looking for more complex methods you can also search in `scipy`_.
+The first step is to define the statistic to calculate, most of them are already present in `numpy`_.
+If you are looking for more complex methods you can also search in `scipy`_.
-If you have to define your own method you have to define a Python function as
+If you prefer to define your own method you will define a Python function as follows

 .. code-block:: python